Car or Van? How To Ensure Your Insurance Policy Fits Your Vehicle

 These are vans such as the Volkswagen Transporter or the Ford Transit that have a second row of seats.

-To consider a van as a commercial vehicle for taxation purposes, it needs to meet certain criteria, including a minimum payload capacity of 1000 kg.
+To qualify as a commercial vehicle for tax, a van needs a minimum payload capacity of 1000 kg.

-Pick-up trucks like the Ford Ranger, Toyota Hilux, and Nissan Navara are other types of vehicles that can cause confusion when it comes to classification.
+Pick-up trucks like the Ford Ranger, Toyota Hilux, and Nissan Navara can cause confusion with classification.

 The key thing for a pick-up truck to become a commercial vehicle is if the vehicle’s payload is over 1000kgs.